Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-to-fhir/api-for-fhir-to-api-for-fhir/README.md

 			- ..\fhir-to-fhir\api-for-fhir-to-api-for-fhir\scripts\logfiles.
 		- It logs the output of copy operation performed during script execution.
 		- For every execution of PowerShell script new logs will be created under the folder "api-for-fhir-to-api-for-fhir\scripts\logfiles".
+	- You will know that the process is complete and the FHIR loader has finished uploading files to the destination FHIR server once all files are processed from the "bundles" and "ndjson" containers (they are empty) in the storage account linked to the FHIR loader.

 ## Destination FHIR server and FHIR Bulk Loader App configuration.